zkMIPS/zkm-project-template/README.md

 The proof and contract file will be in the OUTPUT_DIR.(snark_proof_with_public_inputs.json and verifier.sol)

 * network proing

+> [!NOTE]
+> The proving network may sometimes experience high traffic, causing proof tasks to be queued for hours.

+> The proving task requires several stages: queuing, splitting, proving, aggregating and finalizing.
+Each stage involves a varying duration.

 ```
 $cd zkm-project-template
 $ cat run-revme-network-provin.sh